CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

 \paragraph{Benchmarks.}

 Following established conventions~\cite{wang2025d2f, wu2025fastdllm}, we evaluate mathematical reasoning and code generation on GSM8K, GSM8K-CoT~\cite{cobbe2021gsm8k}, MATH~\cite{hendrycks2021math}, HumanEval~\cite{chen2021humaneval}, and MBPP~\cite{austin2021mbpp}.
-We use the \texttt{lm\_eval} framework~\cite{eval-harness} and the \emph{Instruct} task variants for the coding benchmarks.
-We report exact match scores on GSM8K, math-verify scores on MATH, and pass@1 results on HumanEval, HumanEval-Instruct, and MBPP-Instruct after standard post-processing.
 Coding tasks are evaluated zero-shot, and few-shot settings for math follow the original Dream and LLaDA papers.
 All efficiency measurements are taken on $4\times$ NVIDIA A100\,(80\,GB) GPUs with batch size $1$ under data parallelism.
 Latency, total steps, and generation length are reported as per-sample averages over the evaluation set.
+Additional evaluation details are provided in Appendix~\ref{appendix:evaluation}.

 \paragraph{Baselines.}